pinballmap/pbm/README.md

 #### Postgres only
 If you just want to run postgres in a container and use your local filesystem for running Rails, you can use the postgres only compose file.
 * Run `docker-compose -f docker-compose.postgres.yml up -d`
-* If first time running, run `bundle exec rake db:create db:migrate` to populate the postgres container.
+* If first time running, run `bin/rake db:create db:migrate` to populate the postgres container.
 * Bring down containers with `docker-compose -f docker-compose.postgres.yml down`
   * By default, the database will keep its state as a [docker volume](https://docs.docker.com/storage/volumes/).
 If you want to start fresh, run `docker-compose -f docker-compose.postgres.yml down -v` to destroy the volume.